Configuring Triggers in Experience Cloud

 You also need to have a working website.

-Sub-domain delegation is a deliverability key element.
+Sub-domain configuration is a deliverability key element.
 Make sure that the Adobe Campaign emails are sent from the same domain as the one used by the website.

 You need to configure Experience Cloud DTM Core Service , Experience Cloud People Core Service and Campaign to run these use cases.